-The term advanced persistent threat (APT) has been thrown around rather loosely since Google made it publicly known at the beginning of 2010 that its intellectual property had become the latest victim of a targeted,
+The term advanced persistent threat (APT) has been thrown around rather loosely since Google made it publicly known at the beginning of 2010 that its intellectual property had become the latest victim of a targeted, persistent attack.
+For two years, the definition of the term APT has become increasingly muddled.

 Because of the confusion, organizations sometimes misunderstand the dangers and characteristics of APT-related attacks, often labeling any kind of attack or breach as an APT.
 Yet, an APT attack isn’t just any kind of intrusion, it’s a uniquely complex, determined attack with a specific target in mind.
 Many frequently apply it to distinct groups operating from the Asia-Pacific region.